bugzmanov/nes_ebook/src/chapter_6_4.md

 NES Console could generate 52 different colors on a TV screen.
 Those colors constitute the hardwired System Palette of the console.

-However a single screen could use only 25 colors simultaneously: 13 background colors and 12 for sprites.
+However, a single screen could use only 25 colors simultaneously: 13 background colors and 12 for sprites.

-NES had internal memory RAM to store palette settings for a screen, in so called palette tables.
+NES had internal memory RAM to store palette settings for a screen, in so-called palette tables.
-The space was divided in 8 palettes: 4 for background and 4 for sprites.
+Space is divided into 8 palettes: 4 for background and 4 for sprites.
 Each palette contains 3 colors.
 Remember that a pixel in a tile was coded using 2 bits - that's 4 possible values.

 > **0b00** for *background* tile means using Universal background color (at **0x3F00**).